 Telaire has over 35 technology patents including ABC Logic™ and warrants single wavelength sensor calibration for the life of the sensor.

-Amphenol Advanced Sensors is a trusted OEM partner providing temperature, humidity, pressure, CO2 and dust sensors to solution providers in the HVAC, automotive, industrial and healthcare markets.
+Amphenol Advanced Sensors is a trusted OEM partner providing temperature, humidity, pressure, CO2, themoconductiviity sensors for gas, and dust sensors to solution providers in the HVAC, automotive, industrial and healthcare markets.

 Telaire T3000 Series | CO2 Sensors for Harsh Environments - Datasheet

 Telaire Application Spotlight | Carbon Dioxide (CO2) Sensing in Railway Cars - Application Spotlight

 Telaire Application Spotlight | Carbon Dioxide (CO2) Beverage Dispenser Monitoring and Alarming - Application Spotlight